Mike’s on the November 5th ballot — read more about his journey here!

-Michael DeFusco is a lifelong resident of New Jersey and proud Hoboken homeowner.
-In November 2015, he defeated a 21-year incumbent to represent Hoboken’s First Ward on the City Council, he previously served five years as the youngest-ever Commissioner on the Zoning Board of Adjustment and has been in public service for eight years.
-Mike works as a media executive at a Fortune 500 company in Manhattan where he is responsible for managing a multi-million dollar budget and a large team of employees.
+Mike DeFusco is a lifelong resident of New Jersey and proud Hoboken homeowner.
+In November 2015, he defeated a 21-year incumbent to represent Hoboken’s First Ward on the City Council.
+Prior to his election, he served five years as the youngest-ever Commissioner on the Zoning Board of Adjustment.
+Mike works in the private sector as a media executive at a Fortune 500 company in Manhattan where he is responsible for managing a multi-million dollar budget and a large team of employees.
 He's a progressive Democrat who believes strongly in the party's core values of inclusiveness, fairness and opportunity.

 Mike's great grandfather was a laborer on the Erie Lackawanna railroad, a source of great pride for the family.
 His parents, Elizabeth and Carmine, put themselves through graduate and medical school working nights and raising a family built on the ideals of hard work, education and community service.
 Thirteen years ago, after graduating with honors from George Washington University, Mike moved to Hoboken, bought a home and has been a proud Hoboken resident ever since.